la2050/archive/_organizations/thelab-inc.md

     - 'http://maker.good.is/myla2050learn2015/projects/thelab.html'
   year_submitted:
     - '2015'
-  org_summary:
-    - >-
-      The mission of the TheLab, founded by university scientists and now lead by a Caltech PhD biologist, is to make science accessible to all of LA by providing lab equipment and workspace, offering classes and organizing events to exchange ideas.
 title: 'TheLab, Inc'
-uri: /organizations/thelab-inc/
 extrapolated_project_ids:
   - '5102315'
 project_titles_from_extrapolated_project_ids:
-  - 'TheLab: LA’s Place for Scientific Exploration'
-project_titles:
-  - 'TheLab: LA’s Place for Scientific Exploration'
-project_titles_from_project_ids:
   - 'TheLab: LA’s Place for Scientific Exploration'
 original_project_titles:
   - 'TheLab: LA’s Place for Scientific Exploration'